 - are pregnant or plan to become pregnant.
-See "What is the most important information I should know about valsartan and hydrochlorothiazide tablets?" - are breast-feeding.
-Valsartan and hydrochlorothiazide pass into breast milk.
-It is not known if valsartan and hydrochlorothiazide tablets effects your breastfed baby or milk production.
-Do not breastfeed while you are taking valsartan and hydrochlorothiazide tablets. - have liver problems - have kidney problems - have or had gallstones - have Lupus - have low levels of potassium (with or without symptoms such as muscle weakness, muscle spasms, abnormal heart rhythm) or magnesium in your blood. - have high levels of calcium in your blood (with or without symptoms such as nausea, vomiting, constipation, stomach pain, frequent urination, thirst, muscle weakness and twitching) - have high levels of uric acid in the blood. - have ever had a reaction called angioedema to another blood pressure medication.
-Angioedema causes swelling of the face, lips, tongue, throat, and may cause difficulty breathing
+See "What is the most important information I should know about valsartan and hydrochlorothiazide tablets?" - are breastfeeding.
+Valsartan and hydrochlorothiazide passes into breast milk.
+You should choose either to take valsartan and hydrochlorothiazide tablets or breastfeed, but not both. - have liver problems

+- have kidney problems - have or had gallstones - have Lupus - have low levels of potassium (with or without symptoms such as muscle weakness, muscle spasms, abnormal heart rhythm) or magnesium in your blood - have high levels of calcium in your blood (with or without symptoms such as nausea, vomiting, constipation, stomach pain, frequent urination, thirst, muscle weakness and twitching). - have high levels of uric acid in the blood. - have ever had a reaction called angioedema, to another blood pressure medication.
+Angioedema causes swelling of the face, lips, tongue, throat and may cause difficulty breathing.

 Tell your doctor about all the medicines you take including prescription and nonprescription medicines, vitamins and herbal supplements.
-Some of your other medicines and valsartan and hydrochlorothiazide tablets could affect each other, causing serious side effects.
+Some of your other medicines and valsartan and hydrochlorothiazide tablet could affect each other, causing serious side effects.
 Especially, tell your doctor if you take:

 - other medicines for high blood pressure or a heart problem - water pills (diuretics) - potassium supplements.
 Your doctor may check the amount of potassium in your blood periodically. - a salt substitute.
-Your doctor may check the amount of potassium in your blood periodically. - antidiabetic medicines including insulin - narcotic pain medicines - sleeping pills - lithium, a medicine used in some types of depression (Eskalith®[®], Lithobid®[®], Lithium Carbonate, Lithium Citrate)

-- aspirin or other medicines called non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen or naproxen - digoxin or other digitalis glycosides (a heart medicine) - muscle relaxants (medicines used during operations) - certain cancer medicines, like cyclophosphamide or methotrexate - certain antibiotics (rifamycin group), a drug used to protect against transplant rejection (cyclosporine) or an antiretroviral drug used to treat HIV/AIDS infection (ritonavir).
+Your doctor may check the amount of potassium in your blood periodically. - antidiabetic medicines including insulin - narcotic pain medicines - sleeping pills - lithium, a medicine used in some types of depression (Eskalith[®], Lithobid[®], Lithium Carbonate, Lithium Citrate) - aspirin or other medicines called Non-Steroidal Anti-Inflammatory Drugs (NSAIDs), like ibuprofen or naproxen - digoxin or other digitalis glycosides (a heart medicine) - muscle relaxants (medicines used during operations) - certain cancer medicines, like cyclophosphamide or methotrexate - certain antibiotics (rifamycin group), a drug used to protect against transplant rejection (cyclosporine) or an antiretroviral drug used to treat HIV/AIDS infection (ritonavir).
 These drugs may increase the effect of valsartan.